City Charter High School: History

+As part of the ten year anniversary of the school, City High was looking to further develop aspects of its mission.
+In 2012, the school moved to its current location of 201 Stanwix Street.

+The most recent renewal of the school’s charter was in 2022, coinciding with the school’s twentieth anniversary.

 Founders

 Richard Wertheimer

 Richard Wertheimer is a public school educator whose expertise is in mathematics, technology, school reform, curriculum, and staff development.
 As Coordinator of Instructional Technology, he managed the instructional component of the Pittsburgh Public Schools $25 million Technology Plan (1998–2001).
 Projects that he has managed include Common Knowledge: Pittsburgh (1993–1998).
 He was the secondary mathematics supervisor for the Pittsburgh Public Schools from 1988 to 1993.
 He taught mathematics at Brashear, Peabody and Upper St. Clair High Schools from 1975 to 1988.

 Mario Zinga

 Mario Zinga is a public school educator whose expertise is in writing, French, Italian, technology and gifted education.
 He developed the Common Knowledge: Pittsburgh project, a five-year, $5 million K-12 testbed grant from the National Science Foundation (1993–1998).
 He taught at East Hills Elementary School and the Pittsburgh Elementary Gifted Center from 1985 to 1993.